GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

             'radius': 2447, 'source': 2, 'status': 1}
         }

-    Here we can see that with the `DATA_ADVANCED` callback, the device payload is the same as in the first invocation, but we have more metadata such as the `lqi` radio link quality indicator and the computed device location with Sigfox Atlas.
+    Here you can see that with the `DATA_ADVANCED` callback, the device payload is the same as in the first invocation, but there is more metadata such as the `lqi` radio link quality indicator and the computed device location with Sigfox Atlas.
 If you do not need this additional metadata from your devices, you can disable the optional `DATA_ADVANCED` callback in your Sigfox backend.
 However, in many cases it's good to process and store the first payload immediately upon receipt, and update your data store later